hashicorp/vault-client-dotnet/docs/System.md

 <a name="mfavalidate"></a>
 # **MFAValidate**
-> void MFAValidate (MFAValidateRequest mFAValidateRequest)
+> void MFAValidate (MFAValidateRequest mFAValidateRequest, TimeSpan? wrapTTL = null)

 Validates the login for the given MFA methods.
 Upon successful validation, it returns an auth response containing the client token